Naturopathic Tips to Stay Healthy Over the Holidays

 Probiotics for Holiday Prevention

 Probiotics strengthen your immunity, influence your mood, reduce inflammation, balance your blood sugar, improve your skin and help to maintain a healthy weight.
-These are great reasons to take probiotics especially during the holiday & flu season.
+These are great reasons to take probiotics especially during the holidays and cold & flu season.
 Supplement with Human Strain Probiotics: Not all probiotics are the same, and unfortunately vegetarian & dairy forms through food & supplements are rejected within 48 hours as your body knows you are not a plant or a cow.
 Human strains allow long term implantation of bacteria for long lasting effectiveness.
 This improves Dysbiosis.

 You may need Probiotics if you have: